dfeng/notes/sequence-learning.md

 ## Our Problem: Contiguous Subsets

 Our problem is, given an image (which you can think of as a *sequence* of columns), output a sequence of characters.

-This problem feels similar to something like determining the genes in a DNA sequence
+It feels similar to something like determining the genes in a DNA sequence, though I imagine there's lots of biological priors that one can use there (and I vaguely remember that they use something like a HMM).

 ### Character Detection

 A common approach is to apply object detection algorithms to individual characters themselves (region + class).
 However, that feels like overkill for us.
 Firstly, the region detection algorithms are all bounding boxes.
 We actually don't need 2D detection, but simply 1D detection (i.e. detecting one-dimensional ranges – a question whether or not we want to enforce non-overlapping).

 The fact that we are operating in 1 dimension also seems to help with the second stage in typical OCR, which is to convert this collection of classes into a sequence.
 For us, the sequence is naturally defined if we assume non-overlapping (or just barely overlapping).

+The main issue is that these character-level detection algorithms require the region and class in the training data.
+This lets you match, and therefore train the model.
+If we don't have regions, and only a sequence of classes, the question is how do we match the predictions to the data that is differentiable.